GTLIDAR/ChanceConstrainedRobustCITO/README.md

 ## Installation and Running the Code
 Clone the repository: `git clone https://github.com/GTLIDAR/ChanceConstrainedRobustCITO.git`

 Install the Docker container release of Drake with VSCode following instructions [here](https://drake.mit.edu/docker.html).
-Every scipt is run in the container.
+Every script is run in the container.

 To run the sliding block example, run file: `./examples/sliding_block/blockOpt.py`